ZonkeyZebra/startup/conflictTest.md

 Adding some text to the file.
+Now adding more text.